Who needs to pay

 Visitor visas and short-term visas

-You don’t need to pay the surcharge or get an IHS reference number if you’re applying for a:
+You do not need to pay the surcharge or get an IHS reference number if you’re applying for a:

 - visitor visa